 Most of you know that I just had a baby 3 months ago.
 She is cute and happy and makes our home a happier place.
 BUT while I was pregnant with her I threw up almost all 9 months.
 I had morning sickness for a few months with my other kids, but with Madilyn it lasted all nine months.
 Needless to say it did a number on my teeth, even with brushing.
+Dr. Namrata Hardy is board-certified by the American board of pediatric dentistry.
+See https://www.hardypedoortho.com/how-to-make-losing-a-tooth-fun-for-kids/ – She maintains active membership in many dental societies including the American academy of pediatric dentistry, American dental association, Colorado dental association, and Colorado academy of pediatric dentistry.
 My very back tooth ended up needing a crown, due to my enamel breaking down, getting a cavity and then my tooth broke.
-Today I went to my local dentist and had my crown put on.
+Today I went to my local dental office and had my crown put on.
 Yes that is me wearing a mask to get “happy gas” at the dentist office.
 Having someone drill on my teeth is not my favorite thing in the world.

 I like to try and use toothpaste that helps replenish my enamel and protect my teeth from future damage.
 I found this Colgate Enamel Health toothpaste, it also is a whitening toothpaste.